JulieMIYA/react-hot-boilerplate/README.md

-### Based on React Hot Boilerplate, this repos follows this [list of Redux Tutorial](https://lnkd.in/dq2urfu), created a simple Todo Application in React-Redux way !
+### Based on React Hot Boilerplate, this repos follows this [list of Redux Tutorial](https://lnkd.in/dq2urfu) by Dan Abramov(creator of Redux), created a simple Todo Application in React-Redux way !